 Over 4,000 kinds of roach species live in the world, with around seventy types in the United States.
 But only a few are in residential homes and commercial properties.
 The most common ones we can spot are American, German, Oriental, and brown-banded cockroaches.

-American cockroaches are the most enormous, around 2 inches long, infesting households.
+American cockroaches are the biggest, around 2 inches long, infesting households.
 On the other hand, brown-banded cockroaches are probably the smallest, and they can only reach around ½ inch in length.
-Oriental cockroaches are slightly larger, measuring 1 inch in length.
-In contrast, German cockroaches usually vary in size from ½ to around 5/8 inches.

 Why Are There So Many Roaches In My House?

-Roaches will find their way into the house because of three things; they are on a quest for food, water, and shelter.
-While these insects are usually brought into homes and apartments by other items like clothing and luggage, they want to stay and look for food and water.
 Since these insects are motivated by their survival instinct, it would not be surprising to see many roaches hanging and lounging around the house looking for these things.

 While it’s common to say that roaches like dirty or unsanitary homes, these insects can still live and thrive in the household, even if you’re a meticulous or excellent super-duper cleaner.
-Indeed, there are a lot of factors that attract these little beasts to clean homes.
-Below is a list of the three things that attract roaches:

 Landscape Features